biomassives/peacewater_website/about.md

 ---
-title: About
+title: About SCD Hub
 date: 2017-11-01 03:00:00 +0000
 banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: About Belkirk
+heading: Join us in tackling the toughest problems of our generation
-sub_heading: Ora et Labora
+sub_heading: One meeting at a time
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: Instead of feeling the road is difficult, it is better to set off immediately. research.
 publish_date: 2017-12-01 04:00:00 +0000
 show_staff: true